 - To confirm the action, enter the firmware password again.

-MacBook Only Works in Safe Mode
+Why is My MacBook Only Working in Safe Mode?
+Fix

 Repair Disk from Disk Utility